Stefben46/HierarchyGpt/README.md

 ### Credits:

-BabyAgi: https://github.com/yoheinakajima/babyagi i started from their code, stripped it down completely and built it up like i wanted, to achieve my objective
+BabyAgi: https://github.com/yoheinakajima/babyagi i started from their code, stripped it down untill the api call and built it up like i wanted, to achieve my objective

 AutoGpt: https://github.com/Significant-Gravitas/Auto-GPT i started with my poroject because if wanted an autogpt with a different structure